Heroin Addiction

 We offer a range of evidence-based therapies such as Cognitive Behavioral Therapy (CBT), group therapy, and holistic practices to make sure that clients receive the comprehensive treatment they deserve.
 We aim to uncover and treat the root cause of the addiction, which empowers our clients on their journey to a sustained and successful recovery.

-Aftercare and Recovery Information
+Aftercare & Recovery

 We take great pride in offering our clients ongoing support.
 New Jersey is a fantastic location with a thriving recovery scene.
 We are partnered with sober living facilities and provide aftercare programs that allow our clients to continue their healing journey and be inspirational role-models for those in early recovery.